 Sometimes you get a phone call, or maybe an email, and the panic starts setting in.
 How has it already been six months?
 Dental anxiety is a very real phenomenon for adults all over the world.

-A fear of dentist visits can keep patients from the oral care they need.
+Fear of dentist visits can keep patients from the oral care they need.
 The good news is that overcoming dental anxiety is possible, even for the most fearful patients.

 Where does dental anxiety come from?

 There are quite a few adults in the United States who are afraid of going to the dentist.
 We sometimes think of these visits as a stressor for children, but adults also fear routine cleanings.
-About 15% of adults report feeling afraid enough of the dentist to skip regular visits.1 Where does dental phobia originate from?
+About 15% of adults report feeling afraid enough of the dentist to skip regular visits.¹ Where does dental phobia originate from?
 The answer is far from a single source.
-Many elements of the dentist’s office can invoke feelings of stress, anxiety and tension.
+Many elements of the dentist’s office can invoke feelings of stress, anxiety, and tension.

 Common sources of fear for adults who dread the dentist